A PDF of this policy is at the bottom of the page.

 University employees are encouraged to consult with and seek approval from their supervisors when they are uncertain about the permissibility of a use of University resources.
 Supervisors at all times retain discretion to restrict uses of state resources in response to concerns regarding an employee’s work performance or use of University resources that exceeds the permissible uses outlined in this policy.

-University employees should contact the Washington State Executive Ethics Board if they have any questions or concerns that they are unable to resolve locally.
+University employees should contact the Washington State Executive Ethics Board or the Associate Vice President for Human Resources, who serves as the University’s ethics advisor, if they have any questions or concerns.

 University resources may be used when such use: